Sawall-Lab/Lab_management/4_Water_quality_analyses/Total_Alkalinity_CO2/Metrohm_Titrator_&_Tiamo_Software.md

 <h4 id="Adding_sample_data_using_CSV_sample_table">Adding sample data using CSV sample table</h4>

 Note: if samples are collected by another researcher, a template table can be sent to them for them to fill out and returned for running the titrations.
-Example templates are provided in the “Templates” folder.
+Example templates are provided in the [Templates](../../Templates) folder.

 1. Copy the sample table template (or a previous sample table) to a daily folder (yyyyymmdd).
 2. Add the correct date (yyyymmdd) to the template file and append with titration run number.
 3. Add method name in column A (Method).
 4. Add sample positions in column B (Sample Position).
-    - Note: for duplicates or triplicates, samples should not be run one after the other – alternate duplicates or triplicates with each other to account more for drift.
+    - For duplicates or triplicates, samples should not be run one after the other – alternate duplicates or triplicates with each other to account more for drift.

 <p>
   <img src="../../images/Tiamo_Sample_Table.png" alt="Tiamo Sample Table" width="400">